 Each year, people across the country gather to celebrate one of the UK's most ancient festivals - the Summer Solstice.

-As we can't celebrate the longest day in quite the same way this year, Visit Dorset has teamed up with some of the county’s best photographers to share their favourite sunrise and sunset locations.
+In this blog, Visit Dorset has teamed up with some of the county’s best photographers to share their favourite sunrise and sunset locations.

 The highest point on the Isle of Purbeck, Swyre Head has views towards Corfe Castle and Kimmeridge on the Jurassic Coast.
 This is a favourite sunset location for Andy Lyons.